finos/common-domain-model/documentation/source/documentation.rst

    if agreementTerms -> agreement -> securityAgreementElections exists then agreementType -> name = LegalAgreementNameEnum->SecurityAgreement

-Modelling Approach
-""""""""""""""""""

-In many cases the pre-printed clauses in the legal agreement being modelled offer pre-defined elections that the parties can select.
-In these cases, the clauses that need to be modelled are identified in the form, typically together with the needed attributes.
-The values those attributes can take may also be clear (e.g. an election from a list of options or a specific type of information such as an amount, date or city).
-In these instances the model is a direct reflection of the choices in the clause and uses boolean attributes, or enumeration lists to achieve the necessary outcome.

-However in some cases, the pre-printed form may identify the clause but not (all) attributes or values they could take, e.g. when a single version of a clause term is provided with a space for parties to agree an unspecified alternative if they wish.
-In these instances the model uses string attributes to capture the clause in a free text format.

 Examples are provided below to provide a practical explanation of the approach.